-- Don't make promises you can't keep. - Don't interrogate the child it is not your job to carry out an investigation this will be up to the police and Children's social care, who have experience in this. - Don't cast doubt on what the child has told you, don't interrupt or change the subject. - Don't say anything that makes the child feel responsible for the abuse.

-Don't do nothing - make sure you tell your nominated Safeguarding Children person immediately - they will know how to follow this up and where to go for further advise.
+- Don't make promises you can't keep. - Don't interrogate the adult it is not your job to carry out an investigation this will be up to the police and Children's social care, who have experience in this. - Don't cast doubt on what has been told to you, don't interrupt or change the subject. - Don't say anything that makes the child feel responsible for the abuse. - Don't do nothing make sure you tell your nominated Safeguarding Children person immediately - they will know how to follow this up and where to go for further advise.